 These pet-friendly Seattle restaurants welcome dogs INSIDE!

 The route follows a well-maintained path with several river crossings.
 Some have sturdy man-made bridges, while others consist of a simple wide log stretched across.
 During the winter and spring, the creek is often rushing and water levels can be high, making the crossings a bit nerve-wracking.
-Dogs seems to have far more bravery and balance than their humans, but take caution with your pups if the water poses a hazard.
+Dogs seems to have far more bravery and balance than their humans, but be careful with your pups if the water poses a hazard.

 The trail gradually descends to the 25-foot waterfalls and passes an old rusted car that makes a good photo spot.
 The sandy shore of the waterfall pool is spacious with plenty of good logs to sit and enjoy the view or eat a snack.

-Afterward, continue following the path above the waterfalls to complete a semi-loop, or simply turn around and head back the way you came.
+Afterward, continue following the path above the waterfalls to complete a semi-loop.
+Or simply turn around and head back the way you came.

 This trail can be muddy during the rainy months, so bring waterproof shoes.
 Also note that there is no official parking lot for the hike, as the first half mile is located on a courtesy easement on private property.
 There is a shoulder just before the trail head where you can leave the car.
 Don’t park where signs indicate “private road” or you will be ticketed.